Young Adults & Chronic Illness

 So don’t lose heart!
 You are not alone.

-Whether we’ve been struggling with chronic illness since we were children or our symptoms began more recently, living as an adult with chronic illness comes with lots of question:
+Whether we’ve been struggling with chronic illness since we were children or our symptoms began more recently, living as an adult with chronic illness comes with lots of questions like:

 Growing up isn’t easy for anyone.
 But add a chronic illness, and the transition to adult living can feel complicated and overwhelming.